Zekai/EulerDB/README.md

    limitations under the License.

 EulerDB is a Graph Database, and it started with a story about connecting the dots.
 Steve Jobs said "you have to trust that the dots will somehow connect in your future".
-So mine are about 3 dots.
+And mine are about 3 dots.

 Dot 1: Passion: Robotics and AI